-Disaster Risk Reduction (DRR) aims to reduce the damage caused by natural hazards like earthquakes, floods, droughts and cyclones, through an ethic of prevention.
+Disaster Risk Reduction (DRR) aims to reduce the damage caused by natural hazards like earthquakes, floods, droughts, and cyclones, through prevention.

-We work alongside with communities to improve preparedness, reduce vulnerability and build peoples’ resilience to shocks, stresses and uncertainty.
+We work alongside communities to improve preparedness, reduce vulnerability, and

 When disaster strikes

-Every year, more than 35 million people have to abandon their homes as a result of war, crime, political unrest and natural disaster.
+Each year, more than 55 million people have to abandon their homes as a result of war, crime, political unrest or a climate disaster.
 Many lose everything they own.
 And it’s the world’s poorest communities who are hit hardest.

 - Between 1980 and 2012, 42 million lives were lost in disasters each year.

-- Growing global inequality, increasing hazard exposure, rapid urbanisation and overconsumption of energy and natural capital now threaten to dive risk to dangerous and unpredictable levels (UN, 2015).
+- Growing global inequality and the increasing frequency of climate disasters all now threaten to drive risk to dangerous and unpredictable levels (UN, 2015).